PersiaML/tutorials/src/inference/index.md

 ## 2. Save and load PERSIA model

-The sparse part and the dense part of a PerisaML model are saved separately.
+The sparse part and the dense part of a PERSIA model are saved separately.

 For the dense part, it is saved directly by PyTorch with [TorchScript]: